-On Saturday the governments of Saudi Arabia and the United Arab Emirates announced a new cross border cryptocurrency initiative.
+On Saturday the governments of Saudi Arabia and the United Arab Emirates announced a new cross border digital currency initiative.
 It’s just one of seven projects unveiled as part of the Saudi-Emirati Coordination Council which has a vision of economic, social and military integration between the two countries.

-The announcement said that the Saudi-Emirati pilot cryptocurrency was launched during the meeting.
+The announcement said that the Saudi-Emirati pilot digital currency was launched during the meeting.
 According to the statement: “The cross-border digital currency will be strictly targeted for banks at an experimental phase with the aim of better understanding the implications of Blockchain technology and facilitating cross-border payments.”

 It’s unclear whether this will be a joint Central Bank Digital Currency (CBDC).
 If it is a CBDC, it’s a “wholesale” one given it’s only meant for use by banks.

 One of the countries to extensively explore CBDC’s is the Monetary Authority of Singapore (MAS).
 Both MAS and the Dubai Financial Services Authority are members of the Global Financial Innovation Network (GFIN) which is designed to be a global sandbox for financial innovation and to “trial cross-border solutions”.